gryphius/port-forward/README.md

 This is a simple command line utility to forward ports from your router to a host in the LAN.

 For this to work, the UPnP feature must be enabled on your router.

 Source: This utility uses the code examples from http://mattscodecave.com/posts/using-python-and-upnp-to-forward-a-port.html

+Compatibility:
+port-forward.py is compatible with python 2 allows line-command port-forward-3.py is compatible with python 3 allows line-command portforwardlib.py can be imported and the function forwardPort ca be used to forward a port.

 Usage examples:

+1.
 forward the webserver port 80 to your local machine:

 ```
 ./port-forward.py -v -e 80
 ```

+2. In python 3:

+''' Python
+import portforwardlib

+result = porforwardlib.forwardPort(eport, iport, router, lanip, disable, protocol, time, description, verbose)

+'''
+eport: external port (router)
+iport: internal port (local machine)
+router: ip of the router, pass None to use automatically the routers found in your network
+lanip: ip of the local machine, pass None to use the ip of the machine where you are running the code
+disable: True to disable a previous port forwarded
+time: duration, pass 0 for indefinit time
+decription: a description that will appear in the interface of the router, pass None to use default description.
+verbose: Print process.
+result: True if forwarding was successful.

 full argument list: